(click pictures to enlarge)

 I turned 16 years of age shortly after we moved here.
 April 9, 1972 was a big date for me because it meant I could get my drivers license.
 I didn't know beforehand how that piece of paper would change me, but it did.
 My parents bought me a used, but new to me, VW fastback car after I got my license.
 I loved it.
 It wasn't a muscle car, but that little thing could scoot down the road and make a U turn on a two lane street.
 I was beginning to understand what freedom was all about.
 It was the ability to go wherever I wanted to go.

-I traveled every street and highway for 50 miles in all directions.
+I traveled every street and highway for 50 miles in all directions in that old VW.
 I wanted to see what was over every hill and around every corner.
 When I did stop, it was to sit and watch the river go by.
 Cape and the big Mississippi River had been tied together ever since the town was a simple trading post.
 My favorite spots were downtown and by a place called "Cape Rock".
 I would sit for hours and watch barge traffic going up and down the river and wonder about the places they had been or were going.
 I saw the river when it was dry, flooded and frozen.
 Every decision I made while living in Cape was made while watching the river roll on by.
 But through it all, that water represented freedom just like my good ole VW.
 Even in the VW, I was burning up a lot of gas money, but I was hooked on seeing things.
 I learned that if I wanted to run around the way I wanted to, I would have to get a job for the extra gas money.
 I figured that wouldn't be a problem, I would just go get a job at a gas station or grocery store.
 Before I even put in the first application, a job fell into my lap.
 It was the first of many "in the right place at the right time" moments in my life.
 A friend of mine was planning to quit his job as a dishwasher at a local steakhouse so he and I worked out a plan.
 He would show up for work, tell the boss he was quitting, but also telling him that I wanted to replace him.
 It worked out good for everyone.
 It was a good job because it was in the evenings and weekends.
 I was paid minimum wage and was happy.
 I showed up early to work each day and stayed behind to help the waitresses when they needed help.
 I did these things because that was the way it was suppose to be done.
 It was the way my father approached his work and I took after him.
 Later in life, the Navy didn't need to teach me the meaning of the saying; "If you're 15 minutes early you're on-time, if you're on-time, you're late" because I learned it from my father and honed it while washing dishes.
 Washing dishes gave me the extra money for gas and things.
 I don't remember how long I kept that job but I think it was about 6 to 8 months.
 I know it was through the winter because a few times I was slip/sliding to work on snowy roads.

 As the summer of 1973 was approaching, my father told me of a job opportunity for me in the northern mountains of New Mexico.
 We had lived there for a few months before moving to Minnesota.
 It was in a resort town called Red River.
 My father had gotten to know a man name Brownie who owned several businesses in town.
 I don't know exactly how it happened, but somehow he and my father were talking and Brownie said he was looking for a couple teenagers he could trust to run one of his new businesses.
 Well, my father said I might be interested so he asked me and I said sure.
 I just needed to find one other person to go with me.
 We would be given a free place to live, larger than minimum wage salary and best of all, a motorcycle to ride all the time.
 The job was to run a motorcycle rental business.
 I asked my friend, Mike Jones, and he said yes.
 After talks between both sets of parents, everything was set.
 We loaded up the VW with clothes and stuff and headed west.
 It is still amazing that both sets of parents allowed their 17 year olds to go over a thousand miles away to work for the summer.
 When we got there, we found out that it was just the two of us and we were to run the whole show.
 We filled out the rental agreements, serviced the motorcycles (Honda 90's and 70's), collected payment, kept the books, etc. It seems a lot but in our minds it was just ordinary.
 Mike and I got along well because we were similar to each other.
 Work didn't bother either one of us.
 The VW stayed parked most of time because we used the motorcycles to go back and forth to work.
 We were also able to close early sometimes so we could take the motorcycles up into the mountains to some of the lakes.
 It was on one of those trips that I almost died.
 Mike and I left work about mid-afternoon and headed to Goose Lake which was about an hour up in the mountains.
 Leaving Red River, there was a wide gravel road until you reached the turn off.
 You forded a stream and then it was nothing but switchbacks all the way to the lake.
 We passed several jeeps coming down as we were going up.
-When we got to the lake, we were the only one there.
+When we got to the lake, we were the only ones there.
 It was a beautiful site with a calm lake and the tops of mountains on three sides.
-The trout were biting and it was good time for a couple of 17 year olds far from home.
+The trout were biting and it was good time for a couple of 17 year olds who were far from home.
 We knew that with such a late start we wouldn't be able to stay very long but it was hard to leave such a great place.
 If we had brought a bedroll, we probably would have spent the night.
 We knew we waited too long but we figured it would be OK with the motorcycle headlights as long as we went slow.
 About half way down the mountain it started getting dark so we turned on our headlights.
 Mine didn't come on.
 Ut oh, didn't count on that.
 Luckily Mike's worked so I fell in behind him and followed him down the mountain.
 That's not as easy as it sounds since we were on a narrow rocky road with 180 degree switchbacks.
 I had to react to every one of his movements quickly.
 It was a little stressful but we made it off the mountain and across the stream.
 We were now on the wide gravel road which I had ridden on several times and was familiar with each curve.
 I was tired of riding behind so I passed Mike and started riding where his headlight shined on the road.
 It was his job to follow my movements now so he could light the way.
 I felt comfortable on the road even though it was so dark that without the headlight you could not see more than 50 feet in front of you.
-I thought we had went around the last curve and had nothing but straight road on into town so I speeded up and started getting too far in front of Mike's light.
+I thought we had went around the last curve and had nothing but straight road on into town so I sped up and started getting too far in front of Mike's light.
 I was wrong, there was one more sharp curve.
 I noticed the curve when Mike's headlight bounced up and shined on a reflector outlining the side of the road.
 Beyond that reflector was a several hundred foot drop-off and I was heading straight for it.
 Instinctively, within a split second, I knew I was not going to be able to make the curve at the speed I was going.
 The only option was to hit the rear brake, lay the motorcycle down and hope I didn't follow it off the mountain.
 As the motorcycle laid over and I began sliding, I knew I was going over the side and was about to die.
 A sudden peace came over me and I wasn't worried about anything.
 I knew I was about to die and it was OK, I was ready.
-BAM, the motorcycle, while sliding on it's side, hits the reflector post dead center on the bottom of the motorcycle's skid plate and stops.
+BAM, the motorcycle, while sliding on it's side, hit the reflector post dead center on the bottom of the motorcycle's skid plate and stops.
 I finish my slide when I hit the stopped motorcycle.
 Mike pulls up thinking I'm hurt bad.
 I realize I'm still alive so I get up and check myself out.
 My jeans are ripped a little and I have a couple scratches on my arms.
 I pick the motorcycle up and it only has a bent brake pedal.
 I kick start it and it starts right up.
 Mike and I look at each other and shake our heads.
 Remarkable.
-We slowly continued into town with Mike riding in front and me riding behind while I thought about what had just happened.
+We continued slowly into town with Mike riding in front and me riding behind while I thought about what had just happened.
 The luck of hitting the reflector seemed minor compared to that peaceful feeling I had when I thought it was all over.
 I have never felt that type of peaceful feeling again and I guess I never will until the end.
 It is comforting knowing what will happen and it has carried me through many rough times in my life.

 Now, I'm sure I've bored ya'll long enough with the longwinded post.
 Here are the pictures, with captions explaining some of them.
 Ya'll take care.